 Marine Corps Installations East - Marine Corps Base Camp Lejeune (MCIEAST - MCB CAMLEJ) is committed to providing you with drinking water that is safe and reliable.
 We believe that providing you with accurate information about your water is the best way to assure you that your water is safe.
-This 2013 Water Quality Report for the Rifle Range Water Distribution System is a snapshot of last year's water quality.
-Included are details about where your water comes from and how it compares to standards set by regulatory agencies.
-Our constant goal is to provide you with a safe and dependable supply of drinking water.
+This 2014 Water Quality Report for the Rifle Range Water Distribution System is a snapshot of last year's water quality.
+Included are details about where your water comes from and how it compares to standards set by regulatory agencies. constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water and providing you with this information because informed customers are our best allies.
-In 2013, the Rifle Range Water uncommon to lose up to 100 gallons a day from an invisible toilet leak
+In 2014, the Rifle Range Water Distribution System met all U.S. Environmental Protection Agency (EPA) and State drinking water health standards.